 • Parental benefits are provided to both the mother and father during the period that they are absent from work

-• Benefits for parents that have economic difficulties
+• Benefits for parents who have economic difficulties

 • Risk pregnancy benefits

-• Termination of pregnancy, including for parents that have economic difficulties
+• Termination of pregnancy, including for parents who have economic difficulties

 • Extended parental benefits

-• Benefits for grandparents that are caring for the child
+• Benefits for grandparents who are caring for the child

 Maternity and paternity leave in Portugal